Skip to main content

 Dental implants are currently considered a highly predictable treatment option for the rehabilitation of partial or total edentulism, with a reported survival rate of 97% (1).
 Furthermore, Klinge et al. reported increasing rates of dental implant placement in the world, with between 12 and 18 million dental implants placed annually (2).
 However, bacterial infection causes plural inflammation around dental implants, which can result in the appearance of mucositis and therefore peri-implant affection that negatively impacts dental implant survival (3, 4).

 Unfortunately, peri-implant diseases are increasing in patients, with figures around 22% (5); therefore, effectively managing peri-implant mucositis is an important measure for clinicians to take in order to prevent peri-implantitis (6).
-Giannobile et al. reported that maintaining sufficient thickness and width of keratinized tissue surrounding dental implant appears to be an important factor in the prevention of peri-implant diseases (7), although this width around dental implants involves a complex biological process which requires weeks of healing to form.
+Giannobile et al. reported that maintaining sufficient thickness and width of keratinized tissue surrounding dental implants appears to be an important factor in the prevention of peri-implant diseases (7), although this width around dental implants involves a complex biological process that requires weeks of healing to form.
 Furthermore, the width provides a biological barrier against bacteria, allowing both soft and hard tissues to be remodeled around dental implants (8).
-Indeed, Perussolo et al. highlighted the effect of 2 mm of keratinized tissue surrounding dental implants in maintaining peri-implant tissue health, compared with dental implants surrounded by less than 2 mm-width of keratinized tissue, which were more susceptible to biological complications in the peri-implant tissues (9).
+Indeed, Perussolo et al. highlighted the effect of 2 mm of keratinized tissue surrounding dental implants in maintaining peri-implant tissue health, compared with dental implants surrounded by less than 2 mm of keratinized tissue, which were more susceptible to biological complications in the peri-implant tissues (9).
 Furthermore, Thoma et al. reported that autogenous grafts used for soft tissue augmentation provide the most predictable maintenance of peri-implant tissue health, as they increase the width and thickness of keratinized tissue in dental implants (10).

-Additional techniques may help improve the quality and width of soft tissues surrounding dental implants, including free gingival grafts (FGG), which increase keratinized mucosa, connective tissue grafts (CTG), which improve aesthetic results (11), and autogenous graft substitutes (12), which are frequently used to minimize postoperative mucosal recession and improve tissue thickness during immediate placement of dental implants (13).
-Additionally, FGG have been also indicated to re-establish an adequate keratinized tissue width and gingival thickness in the presence of mucogingival defects (14, 15) both in natural teeth and dental implants (7, 16).
-The FGG technique is considered the best treatment option for augmenting thickness of soft tissue and keratinized tissue/mucosa in teeth and at sites of dental implants (15).
-Roccuzzo et al. reported that the use of FGG in procedures for augmenting soft tissue resulted in reduced mucosal inflammation, improved patient comfort, and it enabled better control of plaque around dental implants without keratinized tissue (17); however, visual measurement procedures or those using a periodontal probe have been used to analyze the degree of success of gingival grafts or the healing process at both the donor and recipient sites.
+Additional techniques may help improve the quality and width of the soft tissue surrounding dental implants, including free gingival grafts (FGGs), which increase keratinized mucosa, connective tissue grafts (CTGs), which in turn improve aesthetic results (11), and autogenous graft substitutes (12), which are frequently used to minimize postoperative mucosal recession and improve tissue thickness during immediate placement of dental implants (13).
+Additionally, FGGs have been also indicated to re-establish an adequate keratinized tissue width and gingival thickness in the presence of mucogingival defects (14, 15) both in natural teeth and dental implants (7, 16).
+The FGG technique is considered the best treatment option for augmenting the thickness of soft tissue and keratinized tissue/mucosa in teeth and at sites of dental implants (15).
+Roccuzzo et al. reported that the use of FGG in procedures for augmenting soft tissue resulted in reduced mucosal inflammation, improved patient comfort, and enabled better control of plaque around dental implants without keratinized tissue (17); however, visual measurement procedures or those using a periodontal probe have been used to analyze the degree of success of gingival grafts or the healing process at both the donor and recipient sites.
 A single study examined the volumetric changes, concluding that the increase in soft tissue using grafts with a collagen matrix is similar to that achieved with autogenous subepithelial connective tissue grafts, but this was measured in beagle dogs (18).

-Previously, Marques et al. conducted a pilot study to evaluate digitally the healing dynamics process of the hard palate after free gingival graft (19); moreover, Ramos et al. performed and a prospective cohort study to compare the healing pattern in the lateral palate following harvesting of connective tissue graft at 3 and 6 months postoperative by two different harvesting techniques (20), and Tavelli et al. reported the volumetric changes that occur at the palatal donor site after harvesting a soft tissue graft using a digital measurement procedure (21).
+Previously, Marques et al. conducted a pilot study to evaluate digitally the healing dynamics process of the hard palate after free gingival graft (19); moreover, Ramos et al. performed a prospective cohort study to compare the healing pattern in the lateral palate following harvesting of connective tissue graft at 3 and 6 months postoperatively by two different harvesting techniques (20), and Tavelli et al. reported the volumetric changes that occur at the palatal donor site after harvesting a soft tissue graft using a digital measurement procedure (21).

 The objective of the present pilot study was to analyze and describe a new digital technique for analyzing the volumetric healing process of free gingival grafts in both donor and recipient locations surrounding a dental implant, as well as to compare the reliability of conventional and digital techniques for measuring the width of the free gingival graft in the recipient location throughout the healing process, with a null hypothesis (H0) stating that the free gingival graft does not change the volume in either donor or recipient locations throughout the healing process, and digital and conventional techniques provide similar reliability when measuring the width of the free gingival graft in the recipient location throughout the healing process.